nautobot/nautobot/docs/plugins/development.md

 ## Extending Core Templates

 Plugins can inject custom content into certain areas of the detail views of applicable models.
-This is accomplished by subclassing `PluginTemplateExtension`, designating a particular NetBox model, and defining the desired methods to render custom content.
+This is accomplished by subclassing `PluginTemplateExtension`, designating a particular Nautobot model, and defining the desired methods to render custom content.
 Four methods are available:

 * `left_page()` - Inject content on the left side of the page
 * `right_page()` - Inject content on the right side of the page